AtifSiddiqui20/Agile459RogueProject/The Team.md

 Hi, my name is Mahadev and I am a computer science master’s student at DePaul University.
 I am intrested in Backend Development, Cloud Computing and Devops.
 In my spare time, I enjoy gaming, reading, and watching soccer.

 * Srinivas Bakkashetti

+Hello!
+I am Srinivas Bakkashetti, pursuing Master's in Computer Science at DePaul University.
+I have around one year of work experience as a java developer.
+I Love to cook food, play and watch cricket in my free time.